Ferroin/pysyspower/README.md

  * Suspend to disk/hibernate
  * Suspend to RAM

-Session management integration is currently not implemented, but is planned.
+Session management integration is incomplete, we currently don't have support for KDE or LXDE/LXQT.

 ###### BSD ######
 Supports the following functionality: